-If you’re the owner or manager of a small or medium sized business, you’ll know that good, communicative and engaging branding is one of the keys to success.
-Giving your business an identity and helping it to stand out from the crowd, your branding can transform your company and give it the impetus it needs to grow.
+If you’re the owner or manager of a small or medium-sized business, you’ll know that good, communicative and engaging branding is one of the keys to success.
+Giving your business identity and helping it to stand out from the crowd, your branding can transform your company and give it the impetus it needs to grow.

 At Clockwork Moggy, we work with companies of all sizes to develop their branding and identify areas where they can strengthen their company image.
 One of the most interesting challenges that we face is creating effective and original branding for niche markets.
 More specific and more particular than mass markets, these niche industries require special attention and an aesthetic all of their own.

 Luckily, our extensive experience and wide range of skills make it easy for us to come up with innovative ideas every time.
 To help you give your niche business the Clockwork Moggy treatment, we’ve put together a few tips for creating eye-catching branding for niche markets.

 If your business offers a niche product or service, the chances are you’ll be targeting a niche audience too.
 To make sure that you get your look and your message spot on, you need to research your market and find out what your customers really want.

 Begin by looking at your competitors.
 Think about the images, language and aesthetics that they use and consider incorporating some ideas into your own company brand.
 It’s also a good idea to talk to the people you’re hoping to sell to in order to find out what exactly they are looking for and whether there are any gaps in the market your brand could fill.

 One of the main goals of branding is to help your business to communicate with your niche market audience.
 You can achieve this by using the language and terminology of your niche market and by ensuring that you’re offering your customers something they really want.